wclr/watchalive/README.md

 A small but robust dev server with smart file watching and transform support.

 ### Generally:
-- http serving server (express)
+- http express server
-- lean and smart file watcher (chokidar)
+- lean and smart file watcher
 - socket.io server and client

-### Other useful stuff:
+### Useful features:
-- watch only served (requested by client) files, client gets notified about changes
+- watches only served (requested by client) files
-- transforms (transpiles/builds) files using simple plugins
+- transforms (transpiles/compiles) files on the fly using simple plugins
-- can have custom routes
+- handles custom routes
-- proxies requests
+- proxies requests to other services
+- client gets notified about changes including changed sources

-### Usage
+### Usage (CLI)

-- npm install watchalive -g (CLI, preferred usage)
+- npm install watchalive -g

 Place `watchalive.config.js` (or just `watchalive.js` or `wa.config.js` as you like) in your project folder.
-Run `"watchalive"` from cmd line.
+Run `"watchalive"` from command line.

 Example configuration file (loading React.js transformed files with SystemJS loader):